pekelund-dev/codex-test/docs/cloud-run-deployment.md

    - Artifact Registry API (or Container Registry if you still use it)
    - Firestore API
    - Cloud Storage API (required for receipt uploads)
+   - Pub/Sub API (connects the Cloud Function publisher with the Cloud Run subscriber)
    - Secret Manager API (if the app reads secrets)

 ### CLI